-DATA PRESENTATION ANALYSIS AND INTERPRETATIONS
+DATA ANALYSIS AND INTERPRETATIONS

-This chapter presents analysis of the data on the effects of drug and substance abuse on participation in learning among secondary school students, jinja District, busede sub-County, Uganda.
+This chapter presents analysis of the data on the effects of drug and substance abuse on participation in learning among secondary school students, Bunyangabu District, Buheesi sub-County, Uganda.
 The chapter also provides the major findings and results of the study and discusses those findings and results against the literature reviewed and study objectives.
 The data is mainly presented in frequency tables, means and standard deviation.
-The following objectives were presented:-